VA loans: Benefits, eligibility requirements, and more

 3. Shop for a house and make a purchase offer

 Finding a house with a VA loan is like finding a house with any other loan option.
-Whatever property you buy must meet the VA’s Minimum Property Requirements (MPRs) to ensure the home is safe, structurally sound and sanitary.
+However, the property you buy must meet the VA’s minimum property requirements (MPRs) to ensure the home is safe, structurally sound, and sanitary.

-Once you find a home you like in your price range, put in an offer to buy the home.
-The seller may accept your offer, reject the offer or make a counteroffer.
-Once the offer is accepted, a real estate agent or attorney will draw up a sales contract sometimes known as a purchase agreement.
+Once you find a home you like in your price range, make an offer to buy the home.
+The seller may accept your offer, reject the offer, or make a counteroffer.
+Once the offer is accepted, a real estate agent or attorney will draw up a sales contract, also known as a purchase agreement.

 4. Undergo VA appraisal and underwriting